-This website uses Google Analytics to help analyse how visitors use this site.
+This website uses Google Analytics to help analyse how visitors use this site – you can read more about how Google uses information from sites.
 Google Analytics uses “cookies”, which are small text files placed on your computer, to collect standard internet log information and visitor behaviour information in an anonymous form.
 Note the deliberate emphasis of anonymous, as no personally identifiable information is collected about you unless you explicitly submit that information on this website.

 If you have read my posts on privacy and accuracy best practice, you will know my position on 3rd party tracking – essentially I do not agree with it.
-That said, embedded content from other providers may track your interaction with my content.
-For example, if I embed a video form YouTube, Google will track your interaction.
-Similarly a click on a social “share” button will result in a third party tracking that activity – such as LinkedIn, Twitter, Google+ etc. Unfortunately, there is no way around this if you wish to share content socially or interact with content I have embedded form a 3rd-party.
+That said, it is ubiquitous online and embedded content from other providers may track your interaction with my content.
+For example, if I embed a video from YouTube, Google will track your interaction.
+Similarly a click on a social “share” button will result in a third party tracking that activity – such as LinkedIn, Twitter etc. Unfortunately, there is no way around this if you wish to share content socially or interact with content I have embedded from a 3rd-party.

 My advice – set your browser to always block 3rd-party cookies.
 Content will still work, but no visitor data will be sent sent to a 3rd-party.